Global Existence and Regularity for the 3D Stochastic Primitive Equations of the Ocean and Atmosphere with Multiplicative White Noise: Mathematical Background and Notational Conventions

 In order to introduce a precise mathematical definition of solutions for the stochastic Primitive Equations we begin by rewriting \eqref{eq:PE3DBasic} in a slightly different form.
 This formulation will be the basis for all that follows below:

-By integrating \eqref{eq:HydroStaticPE} and making use of the relation \eqref{eq:linearDensityDependence} we find that the pressure $p$ may be decomposed into a 'surface pressure' and some lower order terms that couple the momentum equations to those for the temperature and salinity.
+Here, as above in \eqref{eq:PE3DBasic}, $U := (\mathbf{v},T,S)= (u,v, T, S)$, are the horizontal velocity, temperature and salinity of the fluid under consideration, $\mu_{\mathbf{v}}$, $\nu_{\mathbf{v}}$, $\mu_{T}$, $\nu_{T}$, $\mu_{S}$, $\nu_{S}$ are the coefficients of the eddy and molecular viscosity and the heat and saline diffusivity respectively, $f$ is the Coriolis (rotation) parameter.
+By integrating \eqref{eq:HydroStaticPE} and making use of the relation \eqref{eq:linearDensityDependence} we find that the pressure $p$ may be decomposed into a `surface pressure', $p_{s}$ and some lower order terms that couple the momentum equations to those for the temperature and salinity.
 Crucially, we note that $p_s$ does not depend on the vertical variable $z$.
-Of course, this system \eqref{eq:PE3DInt} is supplemented with initial and boundary conditions as given in \eqref{eq:basicInitialCond} and \eqref{eq:3dPEPhysicalBoundaryCondTop}, \eqref{eq:3dPEPhysicalBoundaryCondBottom}, \eqref{eq:3dPEPhysicalBoundaryCondSide} above.
+Of course, this system \eqref{eq:PE3DInt} is supplemented with initial and boundary conditions as given in \eqref{eq:basicInitialCond} and \eqref{eq:3dPEPhysicalBoundaryCondTop}--\eqref{eq:3dPEPhysicalBoundaryCondSide} above.